-Now that you have gotten your first hearing aid, allow us to be the first to say congratulations!
+Now that you have gotten your first hearing aid (which you can bring to us for maintenance in the future), allow us to be the first to say congratulations!
 Although this new venture may take some getting used to, you need not fret at all, because we are here to give you a few tips on how you can get a hang on utilising your new device.

 Your first few times of wearing your new hearing aid may tire you out a little bit, so feel free to remove them and take a rest for some time.
 It’s very much okay.
 To help you out on that, you may consider setting a schedule that you can follow.
 Little by little, you’ll be surprised you’re wearing them more often that you think you could.
 You just have to be patient with yourself.
 This new device won’t take overnight to master.

 The beginning is always the scariest.
 We understand if it’s still hard for you to wear your new device outside.
 Treat your home as your safe place and a testing ground.
 Use your time at home to get used to your newfound sense of hearing.
 Maybe try them while you’re in a restaurant, in a car, or some other noisy place.
 In this way, your brain gets used to the new sounds your ears are hearing.
 With your hearing back, you can now filter and focus on what you really need to hear and disregard background noise.
 Amazing, right?

 Slow down.
 Your ears are being exposed to sounds it has never encountered before.
 Before challenging your ears and seeing its full potential, take it down a notch.
 Start at a comfortable environment.
 Listen to the birds or airplanes.
 Hear your parents.
 Start with small groups of two or three.
 Take baby steps so you can slowly but surely get the full hang of it.